-Sometimes adopted children feel somewhat inferior to natural-born children; and I think that's likely a very normal reaction.
-The spirit of adoption is no doubt intended to counter those kinds of negative thoughts and insure that everyone in God's home feels just as equally welcome and belonging as Christ.
+Sometimes adopted children feel somewhat inferior to biological children; and I think that's likely a very normal reaction.
+The spirit of God's son is no doubt intended to counter those kinds of negative thoughts and insure that everyone in God's home feels just as equally belonging as Christ.

 Let me show you something that's so astounding that it's nigh unto impossible to believe is really a fact.